Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 - Heterogeneous

 We've seen numeric in action.
-Computed I've actually never really had a use-case for, but you can use functions inside the declaration like this:
+Computed, I've never really had a use-case for, but you can use functions inside the declaration like this:

 ```js
 const customSize = (input:number) => ( input * 10 )